 “I have helped about 1,200 NYC families postpartum and my clients are consistently both surprised and dismayed by the total lack of structured postpartum care,” says Davidson.
-“My clients need help with breastfeeding and [in the case of trans men] chestfeeding, understanding their own healing, learning to be parents, knowing what they should be concerned about and what is not a big deal, and navigating their way through all the challenges postpartum.”
+“My clients need help with breastfeeding and [in] chestfeeding, understanding their own healing, learning to be parents, knowing what they should be concerned about and what is not a big deal, and navigating their way through all the challenges postpartum.”
 For most families, hiring an expert like Davidson is the only way to find this much-needed support.

 “It is not uncommon for me to speak with my clients daily, answering hundreds of questions about feeding, problems with their breasts or chest, sleeping, bathing, rashes, hormones, healing from a Cesarean or a vaginal birth, hair loss, bleeding, aches and pains, referrals to other types of help such as physical therapists, having sex again, and more in the early weeks and months of parenthood,” Davidson says.

 “Often the paediatrician tells you to come back in a month, the obstetrician in 6-8 weeks.
 There is nothing in between except the option to call if you think something is critically wrong.
 And this isn’t a critique of these care providers—they are doing their jobs, often really well, but this just isn’t their job.”

 Currently, the area of postpartum care paediatricians are most focused on is postpartum depression screening.
 A Pediatric News article from November 2017 touted the benefits of screening mothers for postpartum depression, but it framed the conversation as critical primarily because of how it could affect their babies.